-Small can be beautiful.
-We handpicked 16 of the finest string players to perform an encyclopaedia of articulations and techniques, recorded via the finest signal path in The Hall at Air Studios, London.
-This smaller section gives you more attention to detail than our Symphonic range, with Close, Tree and Ambient microphone positions, while still capturing the resonance of the hall.
+We handpicked 16 of the finest string players to perform an encyclopaedia of articulations and techniques, expertly recorded in the world famous Hall at AIR Studios, London.
+This smaller section gives you more detail and focus than our Symphonic range, with Close, Tree and Ambient microphone positions, while still capturing the beautiful resonance of the hall.

 Bredon Dusk - Paul Thomson (0:00 / 1:30)

 The Magician - Andy Blaney (0:00 / 2:01)

 Joliesse - Oliver Patrice Weder (0:00 / 3:02)

 Crossing The Line - Andy Blaney (0:00 / 2:36)